-The services and activities required to provide the Commonwealth the appropriate level of service are provided in the following infrastructure service towers: Desktop Computing Services; Data Network Services; Voice and Video Telecom Services; Mainframe and Server Services; Help Desk Services; Messaging Services; Security Services; and, Application Services.
-VITA made payments to NG of \$230.5 million during the fiscal year and will make additional payments of approximately \$1.7 billion over the next eight fiscal years.
+The services and activities required to provide the Commonwealth the appropriate level of service are provided in the following infrastructure service towers: Cross-Functional Services, Desktop Computing Services; Data Network Services; Voice and Video Telecom Services; Mainframe and Server Services; Help Desk Services; Messaging Services; Security Services; and, Application Services.
+Expenses associated with the CIA during the fiscal year totaled \$227.4 million, including payments to Northrop Grumman of \$164.0 million.
+The Commonwealth expects to spend an additional \$1.7 billion over the next seven fiscal years.

 The Commonwealth may terminate the CIA due to a variety of reasons including the Commonwealth's convenience; a significant change of control in the equity interests in NG; NG's failure to implement satisfactory improvements; or, NG's failure to prevent service interruption of 15 days or more.
-In these instances, the Commonwealth will be required to pay exit fees as outlined in the CIA.
-Additional causes for termination that do not require the payment of exit fees are NG's default on the CIA terms, the Commonwealth's lack of funds, or NG's incurrence of liabilities equal to or more than 75% of the direct damages cap.
-NG may terminate the CIA only if the Commonwealth owes an aggregate amount of at least \$100 million that is more than 30 days past due and not being disputed in good faith.
-The Commonwealth may be required to pay exit fees if NG terminates the CIA.
-Any applicable exit fees will be computed at the termination of the agreement based upon the number of service units in place at the time of termination.
-Accordingly, as service units change on a recurring basis, it is not possible to quantify exit fees.
-However, any exit fees resulting from the termination of the agreement are expected to be significant to the Commonwealth.
-Further, if the Commonwealth and NG terminate the business relationship at the conclusion of the CIA term, the Commonwealth will incur significant costs to obtain the IT infrastructure necessary to continue the Commonwealth's operations
+In these instances, the Commonwealth will be required to pay exit and resolution fees as outlined in the CIA.
+Additional causes for termination that do not require the payment of exit or resolution fees are NG's default on the CIA terms, including failure to complete Transition by June 30, 2009, the Commonwealth's lack of funds, or NG's incurrence of liabilities equal to or more than 75% of the direct damages cap.
+NG may terminate the CIA only if the Commonwealth owes an aggregate amount in excess of \$100 million that is more than 30 days past due and not being disputed in good faith.
+The Commonwealth may be required to pay exit and resolution fees, as outlined in the CIA, if NG terminates the CIA.
+Any exit fees resulting from the termination of the agreement are expected to be significant to the Commonwealth.
+However, exit fees are subject to the appropriation, allocation and availability of government funds.
+Further, if the Commonwealth and NG terminate the business relationship at the conclusion of the CIA term, the Commonwealth will incur significant costs to obtain the IT infrastructure necessary to continue the Commonwealth's operations.